-Passports for purchase: Open citizenship doors around the world
+The countries offering passports for purchase

 The best passports

 "Cyprus is among the most expensive for a number of reasons.
-For one, the right to live in Europe is considered to be of high value," explains Katz.
+For one, the right to live in Europe is considered to be of high value," explained Katz.

 "Additionally, the investment in Cyprus is in real estate and there is a feeling amongst investors that the Cyprus real estate market is well priced and that investing there can lead to good returns."

-Note: This story was originally published in September 2017.
-It was updated in October 2019.